Skip to main content

 2. How can you operate in the face of failure of data?

-Servers are your processing units; they do the heavy lifting so that your app runs, your Website serves, your e-commerce site sells, your streaming streams, and your customers keep happy.
+Servers are your processing units; they do the heavy lifting so that your app runs, your Website serves, your e-commerce site sells, your streaming streams, and your customers stay happy.

 Data is the critical information that is the lifeblood of your business: customer accounts, e-commerce orders, payment history, even your own internal information.
 If you lose it, you are at risk of losing your business.